dlang/DIPs/DIPs/DIP1xxx.md

 provides no way to translate particularly verbose constraints to a user not intimately familiar with the constraint.

-This DIP therefore proposes to formalise the use of CNF constraints by allowing multiple `if` constraints, each with an optional message, such that the compiler is much better placed to provide better diagnostics, such as:
+This DIP therefore proposes to formalise the use of CNF constraints by allowing multiple expression `if` constraints, each with an optional message (similar to what was done with contracts in DIP1009), as well as adding a block statement form that allows the use of static foreach to eliminate the need for recursive templates in template constrains (similar to the `in` contract form prior to DIP1009).

-* indicating if a clause is satisfied,
-* indicating if a clause is the same as another overload (e.g. range functions and `isRange!Range`) (not implemented yet)
+This will put the compiler in a much better position to provide useful diagnostics, such as indicating which clauses are not satisfied and allowing the template author to provide messages in the case of non-intuitive formulations of constraints e.g. `if(isForwardRange!(R) == isInputRange!(R), "needles that are ranges must be forward ranges")`.

 Using the particularly egregious example of the first overload of `std.algorithm.searching.countUntil`, its current signature of